AlissonSeraphim/TFC-App_Node_API_Restful/README.md

 - Mocha: a testing framework for JavaScript.
 - Chai: an assertiveness library for JavaScript tests.
 - Sinon: a library for stubs, spies, and mocks in JavaScript.
+- JSON Web Tokens (JWT): a library for token generation and verification, enhancing system security.

 The project implemented the principles of Object-Oriented Programming (OOP), ensuring a solid and expandable design for the Models.